 We suggest you subtract a proportional allowance from the overall length when using lanyards to secure a jackstay end to the deck fitting e.g. a 20cm - 30cm (8'' - 10") gap

-The Twisted loop will be 100mm in length unless otherwise requested.
+The Twisted loop will have an inside length of 100mm when laid flat unless otherwise requested.

 We are happy to advise but we cannot determine the extra length required to allow for the size of your deck fitting.

 We will produce the finished length to your specification.